aganhara/gympoint/README.md

 To run the application is necessary a PostgreSQL database and Redis running.
 Create a .env file in root patch and set the following environment variables.
+You can change the file .env.example to .env and put your config values.

 ### Creating Database
 To create the database run the following commands: